Query Obfuscation Semantic Decomposition: Introduction

-Our contributions in this paper can be summarised as follows: \begin{itemize} \item We propose a method to anonymise user queries sent to a search engine by semantic decomposition to protect the privacy of the search engine users.
-Our proposed method uses pretrained word embeddings. \item We introduce the concepts of \emph{anonymity} (i.e., how difficult it is to guess the original user query by looking at the auxiliary queries sent to the search engine?), and \emph{reconstructability} (i.e. how easy it is to reconstruct the search results for the original query from the search results for the auxiliary queries?), and propose methods to estimate their values. \item We theoretically derive the relationship between anonymity and reconstructability using known properties of distributed word representations. \item We evaluate the robustness of the proposed query anonymisation method against clustering-based attacks, where a search engine would cluster the keywords it receives within a single session to filter our distractors and predict the original query from the induced clusters.
-Our experimental results show that by selecting appropriate distractor terms, it is possible to guarantee query anonymity, while reconstructing the relevant search results. \end{itemize}
+We do not collect, process or release any personal data with ethical considerations in this work.
+Our contributions in this paper can be summarised as follows: \begin{itemize} \item We propose a method to obfuscate user queries sent to a search engine by semantic decomposition to protect the privacy of the search engine users.
+Our proposed method uses pre-trained word embeddings. \item We introduce the concepts of \emph{obfuscity} (i.e., how difficult it is to guess the original user query by looking at the auxiliary queries sent to the search engine?), and \emph{reconstructability} (i.e. how easy it is to reconstruct the search results for the original query from the search results for the auxiliary queries?), and propose methods to estimate their values. \item We theoretically derive the relationship between obfuscity and reconstructability using known properties of distributed word representations. \item We evaluate the robustness of the proposed query obfuscation method against clustering-based attacks, where a search engine would cluster the keywords it receives within a single session to filter out distractors and predict the original query from the induced clusters.
+Our experimental results show that by selecting appropriate distractor terms, it is possible to guarantee query obfuscity, while reconstructing the relevant search results. \end{itemize}